waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     * HEADBUTT_TREE: Impassable for now.
 Might require a special move.
     * LEDGE_HOP_RIGHT: Confirmed impassable from the right side.
 Hypothesis: This is a one-way ledge allowing downward travel to the right.
     * LEDGE_HOP_DOWN: Likely the bottom of a one-way ledge.
 Can't be climbed up.
+* Failed Hypothesis: The Cooltrainer at (50, 12) is not a required battle and does not block progress.
+His dialogue is generic.